Dagwoods/Dagwoods.github.io/README.md

 <br>

 <h3><u>About Me</u></h3>
 Hi!
 My name is Jack MacCormack.
-I'm currently studying Information Technology (IT) at James Madison University, and minoring in Computer Science and Creative Writing!
+I'm currently a junior studying Information Technology (IT) at James Madison University, and minoring in Computer Science and Creative Writing!
+Outside of classes, I spend most of my time volunteering around Harrisonburg, both through my service org.
+Alpha Phi Omega, and on my own at a local cat cafe/adoption center!
+In fact I have over 50 hours of volunteer work since coming to JMU alone!

 </body>
 </html>